slack-ruby/slack-ruby-bot-server/README.md

 ## Stable Release

-You're reading the documentation for the **next** release of slack-ruby-bot-server.
-Please see the documentation for the [last stable release, v1.2.0](https://github.com/slack-ruby/slack-ruby-bot-server/blob/v1.2.0/README.md) unless you're integrating with HEAD.
+You're reading the documentation for the **stable** release of slack-ruby-bot-server.
 See [UPGRADING](UPGRADING.md) when upgrading from an older version.
 See [MIGRATING](MIGRATING.md) for help with migrating Legacy Slack Apps to Granular Scopes.

 ## Make Your Own